CrossRAT malware: Protect your Mac

-Instead of going the manual route, the most effective way to safely eliminate this is to download CleanMyMac X (the majority of antivirus softwares can’t detect CrossRAT).
+Instead of going the manual route, the most effective way to safely eliminate this is to download CleanMyMac X (most antivirus software can’t detect CrossRAT).

 The quickest way: Destroy CrossRAT with an app

 Recommended by some tech experts, like legendary Bob LeVitus, a.k.a.
-Dr Mac, CleanMyMac app has been shown to effectively combat viruses on macOS.
-It scans and neutralizes lots of recently discovered malwares, like BlackHole virus or CrossRAT.
-Additionally, it clears out years worth of junk and unseen apps you didn’t even know you had on your Mac.
+Dr. Mac, CleanMyMac X has been shown to effectively combat viruses on macOS.
+It scans and neutralizes lots of recently discovered malware, like the BlackHole virus or CrossRAT.
+Additionally, it clears out years’ worth of junk and unseen apps you didn’t even know you had on your Mac.

 To remove CrossRAT using CleanMyMac X:

-- Download CleanMyMac X (a link to free edition of the app)
+- Download CleanMyMac X (a link to free download).

 CrossRAT is almost certainly the work of a hostile government, trapping targets and innocent people as it moves across the web.
-Very difficult to detect.
-And not easy to remove, either.
+It is very difficult to detect and not easy to remove, either.
 With an application of effort or the right app, you can find and remove this nasty trojan.